Veritas Technologies: 2016: The new beginning

 After the demerger from Symantec in 2016, Veritas rebranded itself as Veritas Technologies LLC. with a new logo.
 As CEO, Bill Coleman was able to transform the company to have "a startup, win-in-the-marketplace, customer-first culture" during the two-year turnaround.
 On January 28, 2018, Veritas Technologies LLC. named Greg Hughes as its CEO.
 With a new brand and a new CEO, Veritas Technologies planned to move its employees to its new headquarters in Santa Clara by the end of summer 2018.
-In September 2020, Veritas Technologies LLC acquired Los Angeles-based software company Globanet.
+In September 2020, Veritas Technologies LLC acquired Los Angeles–based software company Globanet.

+2024: Merger of data protection and data security unit with Cohesity

+Cohesity acquired Veritas' data protection and data security unit (including Veritas Alta and NetBackup) in February 2024 for a deal valued at $7 billion, with Veritas being valued in the deal at $3 billion as per a Reuters report.
+The acquisition was completed in December 2024.
+Remaining part of Veritas that Cohesity did not acquire (including Backup Exec, data compliance, data governance, and InfoScale) was separated into independent company Arctera which retained by The Carlyle Group.

 Products and services

+The following list includes products and services of Veritas Technologies before the Cohesity acquisition and the spin-off of Arctera.